Efficacy and Mechanism Evaluation

 The EME Programme will not support

-- Large effectiveness studies that test the impact of the introduction of an intervention in the wider NHS.
+- Large effectiveness studies that test the impact of the introduction of an intervention in the wider NHS (our HTA Programme may be more suitable).

 - Hypothesis-generating studies based on sample or data collections from patient cohorts.